miguelgfierro/sciblog/README.md

 	$ apt-get install -y python-dev libpq-dev python-pip git apache2 libapache2-mod-wsgi
 	$ pip install django django-debug-toolbar markdown2

 NOTE: django version must be 1.7 or 1.8.
-To see your django version:

-	$ pip list

-Install the project in localhost
+Set up the project in localhost
 ==================================================
 The first step is to generate the database.
 In the projects folder: